PRKGit365/PRKGit365/README.md

 # Hi there, I'm Pratyusha! <img src="./assets/Hand%20Wave.gif" width='40' align="left"/>

-💬Welcome to my Github profile and portfolio.
+## Welcome to my Github profile and portfolio.
-I am a data analyst with a passion for using technology to improve the healthcare industry.
-Let's build better healthcare together through compassion, collaboration and innovation.
+I'm an analyst with a passion for using technology to improve the healthcare industry.
+Let's build better healthcare together through collaboration and innovation.

 ### &nbsp;About Me